 Early Yellow Crookneck Squash

-As every farmer's market vendor knows, the true Yellow Crookneck is in demand, and knowledgeable customers won't settle for less.
+As every farmer's market vendor knows, the true Yellow Crookneck is in demand, because the flavor is superb.
 The creamy texture and sweet flavor of these has been a summer tradition for well over a century.
-My mom, who grew up in Virgina, called them "Cymblins" and served them mashed with cream, salt, and pepper--a summer treat we looked forward to every year.
 The newer, smoother, straighter hybrids are invariably disappointing.
+My mom, who grew up in Virgina, called them "Cymblins"--a summer treat we looked forward to every year.
+After you have had your fill of them steamed, fried, or in pasta sauce, try them Southern style--mashed with cream.
 But while hybrids have displaced these tasty heirlooms in the grocery store and at high-production farms, you can still have them in your own garden.
+Crookneck squash were originally bred by Native American farmers, and this particular strain dates to the early 1800's.
 Like all summer squash, they are best picked young.
-25 seeds

 After the sprouts are a few inches tall, thin to the best 3 plants per hill.
 Hoe out all the weeds in the bed or row, piling some dirt at the base of the plants.
 Then if you put down mulch, it will prevent weeds and keep the squash off of damp soil.
 If squash bugs are a problem for you, sprinkle well with diatom dust.